 This can be just about anything.
 Posts will focus on local cemeteries, businesses such as professional genealogy services, bed and breakfasts, antique shops and flea markets, etc. The most recent posts are also listed in the side bar on the right.

 The Amazon Store which can be accessed at the top of the page has been customized to focus primarily on Genealogy, Pennsylvania, and topics related to this website and the Lehigh Valley area.
 If you are looking for research, “how-to”, and resources about Pennsylvania history and genealogy, you can find it here.
-I receive 10% of purchases made through this store and the earnings will be used to enhance the website and, hopefully, make it more valuable to you.

 COPYRIGHT, FAIR USE & CREATIVE COMMONS

 Copyright can be a very confusing.
 Many people believe that anything found on the internet is free to use as they choose.
 This is absolutely not true!!
 The information on found on this website is covered by Creative Commons.
 You can find more information in the sidebar on the right.
 Articles on Copyright and Fair Use in general can be found under the Copyright and Fair Use category.
 I have provided appropriate credit and received written permission to use any photos found on this website that are not my own or are not in the public domain.
 Please do not copy those photos from this website.
 Instead, directly contact the person that owns the copyright and get permission to use those photos.

 This website is created under a Creative Commons license, shown below and on the upper right.
 Click on the link to view the details of the license.

 This work by Lehigh Valley Genealogy is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.